anpham6/chrome-docs/source/document/data.rst

     }
   }

-.. note:: Parenthesis where noted in "value" are required.
+.. important:: Parenthesis where noted in "value" are required.

 View Engine
 -----------